Parrot-Developers/olympe/src/olympe/doc/userguide.rst

     - How does the drone respond to that?
     - How do we catch this kind of error with Olympe?

-Let's see how it's done in the following example.
+Let's see how this is done in the following example.
 Some important explanations will follow.

-First, reset the simulation (Ctrl+R inside the Sphinx GUI).
+First, reset the simulation (``sphinx-cli action -m world fwman world_reset_all`` in a terminal).

-Create the following python ``maxtilt.py`` script somewhere in your home directory:
+Create the following Python ``maxtilt.py`` script somewhere in your home directory:

 .. literalinclude:: examples/maxtilt.py
     :language: python